What is Cycle to work?

 How does the scheme work?

-With the Cycle to Work scheme, you pay for your bike and cycle equipment over a year in monthly instalments which are exempt from tax.
-The amount that you save depends on the income tax bracket that you fall under - higher rate tax payers will save more.
+With the Cycle to Work scheme, you pay for your bike and cycle equipment in pre-tax monthly instalments.
+The amount that you save depends on the income tax bracket that you fall under – higher rate tax payers will save more.

-Technically, the Cycle to Work scheme provider owns the bike while you pay the instalments, and you are effectively 'hiring' it from them.
-Once you have paid the final instalment, you can either pay for the bike at what is deemed Fair Market Value (which is up to 25% of the original value of the bike), or the scheme provider can take it back.**
+Technically, the Cycle to Work scheme provider owns the equipment while you pay the instalments, and you are effectively ‘hiring’ it from them.
+Once you have paid the final instalment, you can either pay for the equipment at what HMRC deems Fair Market Value (this is 25% after 1 year, but only 7% after 4 years), keep the equipment on a free extended hire until it has no Fair Market Value (after 6 years), or return it to the scheme provider.

 How to use the scheme with the FLIT-16